thapasijan171/PlanX/README.md

 To install and run the project locally, follow these steps:

-- Clone the repository: `git clone https://github.com/thapasijan171/TodoApp.git`
+- Clone the repository: `git clone https://github.com/thapasijan171/PlanX.git`
-- Navigate to the project directory: `cd TodoApp`
+- Navigate to the project directory: `cd PlanX`
 - Install the dependencies: `npm install`
 - Start the development server: `npm run dev`